 - salt (we used table salt and driveway salt)

 - plastic tablecloth or towels (to protect work area)

 We’re experiencing a deep-freeze a the moment.
 The temperature here last night was -25 so I filled my cake pans and set them out on the deck overnight.
 They were rock solid by morning!
 If you’re using your freezer, I would suggest setting your cake pan(s) on a baking sheet to prevent any spills as you set them into your freezer.

 Now the fun begins!

 I placed each heart in a baking dish to contain the melting.
 A vinyl table-cloth protected the coffee-table from any drips or spills.
-Each hooligan had her own tray of water colours, some paintbrushes, a small spoon and a bowl of very warm water.
+Each hooligan had her own tray of water colours, some paintbrushes, a small spoon and a bowl of very warm water for science discoveries.